 I was an art major in college, so to some degree, I’ll take interest in museums from time-to-time.
 But what about a Chocolate Museum, Sex Museums, a Trick Art Museum or a Sound Museum?
 Jeju Island has loads of unique museums and things to do to pass time with.

 But how about Teddy Bears?

 Personally, I never cared for them as a kid, so why would I visit a museum full of ’em, as an adult?

-At the Teddy Bear Museum on Jeju Island, the teddy bears do more than just sit in glass cases waiting for love.
+At the Teddy Bear Museum on Jeju Island— and popular film location of Korean dramas, such as Gung– the teddy bears do more than just sit in glass cases waiting for love.
 These teddies make art history, play out war enactments, impersonate famous stars, such as Elvis and Marilyn, depict Korean history and even act out scenes from popular movies, like Titanic.